Peacebuilding on Campus

 At EMU, you’ll interact with people from many faith traditions and cultural backgrounds.
 In addition to international students, you’ll have classmates who grew up in other cultures (as “missionary” or “third culture” kids) and are tuned in to the complexities of relationships between cultures and people.

-Professors, most of whom have lived and worked internationally, will encourage you to think critically while respectfully engaging “the other.”
+Professors, many of whom have lived and worked internationally, will encourage you to think critically while respectfully engaging “the other.”
 You’ll be challenged to consider creative approaches to solving conflict and working for justice.

-Be part of things
+Be Part of Things

 Student clubs like Peace Fellowship raise awareness about social justice and peace issues.
 Become a member and lead events that focus on refugees in Darfur, investment issues in Israel, or other justice issues you’re passionate about.
 Join Earthkeepers and be part of a student group working to build peace with Creation, another emphasis at EMU.